kotofurumiya/omnikit/README.md

 ## Install(without Node.js / on Browsers)

-Copy `build/omnikit.min.js` into your project directory, and load from your HTML file.
+Copy `build/omnikit.min.js` into your project directory, and load the file from your HTML file.

 ```
 <script src="omnikit.min.js"></script>